 At the turn of the century, the population had grown to 400, and Winter Haven could boast of citrus groves, a school, a post office, a real estate office, a social club, churches, hotels, floral nurseries, a canning factory and the headquarters of Florida Citrus Growers Association.

-By 1911, when Winter Haven was incorporated, the town has its own banks, band, newspaper, movie theater and 15 automobiles.
+On May 26th 1911 Winter Haven was incorporated, the town has its own banks, band, newspaper, movie theater and 15 automobiles.
 Canals, connecting the city’s many lakes, began with the organization of the Twenty Lakes Boat Course Club in 1915.

 The 1920’s Florida Boom brought land speculation and a great influx of newcomers.
 On September 6, 1930, 22-year-old George Jenkins opened the first Publix Super Market on Fourth Street, NW, in downtown.
 In 1936, tourism became an economic mainstay as Dick and Julie Pope opened Cypress Gardens — and the eyes of the world — to the beauty of Winter Haven.
 Winter Haven was well on its way to becoming the beautiful, thriving City it is today.